 Some of the problems we encountered on our journey might be resolved within this decade thanks to technical advancements.
 As outlined in the Lessons Learned subsections above, new technologies using electromyogram and neuromuscular signals, as well as eye gaze and facial reconstruction, will provide avatars with rich emotional expressivity.
 Also, body language will be more realistic with advanced sensors and inverse kinematics.
 Peripherals such as physical keyboards and other components or applications of existing workflows will be seamlessly integrated into the virtual meeting environment.
 This considerably improves text input capabilities and the support of secondary tasks.
 In the meantime, usability issues on the software side will be resolved, and the devices will become lighter and more convenient.
 Prospectively, if this case study had been conducted in a few years, the outcome concerning these challenges might be completely different.

-Other challenges we encountered in our study, however, might not be possible to overcome with technical progress and require careful consideration when (1) preparing technical aspects of the VE, and (2) planning and moderating the meeting.
+However, other challenges we encountered in our study might not be possible to overcome with technical progress and require careful consideration when (1) preparing technical aspects of the VE, and (2) planning and moderating the meeting.
 Considering our sample, these insights apply particularly to users who are new to having meetings in VR.
-First, as part of the technical setup, an onboarding tutorial prior to the meeting must ensure that all attendants are familiar with the application and that their system is up-to-date.
-Users with previous experience should have had the opportunity to explore features in the VE before the meeting starts so it will not distract them.
-Further, the spatial audio should be configured for plenum situations in which speakers are audible by everyone anywhere, but also cater for private (group) conversations with privacy-protecting sound bubbles and little distraction from distant background conversations.
+First, as part of the technical setup, an onboarding tutorial before the meeting must ensure that all attendants are familiar with the application and that their system is up-to-date.
+Users with previous experience should have had the opportunity to explore features in the VE before the meeting starts so it would not distract them.
+Further, the spatial audio should be configured for plenum situations in which speakers are audible by everyone anywhere but also cater for private (group) conversations with privacy-protecting sound bubbles and little distraction from distant background conversations.
 Acoustic parameters must always be transparent to users.
-The overall visual style and professional appearance of the application should match the seriousness of the occasion and the preferences of the attendees.
+The application's overall visual style and professional appearance should match the seriousness of the occasion and the attendees' preferences.
 We recommend disabling permissions to insert distracting objects or special effects to the scene when not required for the meeting goal.